lb3361/gigatron-lb/hardware/extension-retro/README.md

 ## 3 - Programming with the expansion board

 Following Marcel's design, this board adds a new native instruction `ctrl` to the Gigatron that smartly repurposes a nonsensical opcode that tries to simultaneously read and write the RAM.
 This instruction is supported by the assembler and can be found in a couple places in the ROM.
-Its arguments are similar to the arguments of a store instruction, but without the brackets as the address bus will be used to carry information.
+Its arguments are similar to the arguments of a store instruction, but without the brackets as the address bus will be used to carry the instruction argument instead of a memory address.

 Here how the ROMv5a initializes Marcel's extension board:
 ```